denten-books/plain-text/5-chapter.md

 cautionary tale about "the last"---time, memory, desire, and nostalgia [@doherty_krapps_1982, 191-204].
 But we forget that it is also a commentary about the "tape."
-Reel-to-reel recorders too will need further and progressively more expansive annotations, as the technology fades from collective memory.
-Thus, with the curtain drawn, we the audience, the readers, and the custodians of this work are implicated in Krapp's narcissistic archival habits.
-We reach for the volume, read, reread, annotate, and reshelve. *Krapp's Last Tape* is also a spool in our own collection---to read it again is to encounter a memory of one's own past reading: now a part of who I am, yet already not the text itself, perhaps only a fading memory of the text.
+Reel-to-reel recorders too will need further and progressively more expansive annotation as the technology fades from collective memory.
+Thus, with the curtain drawn, we the audience, readers, and custodians of the play are implicated in the process of Krapp's narcissistic archive making.
+We reach for the volume, read, reread, annotate, and reshelve.
+As a textual artifact, *Krapp's Last Tape* is also a spool in our own collection.
+To read it again is to encounter a memory of one's own past reading: now a part of who I am, yet already not the text itself and not the same me.

 Staged at the dawn of personal audio recording, Beckett's play shifts the focus of the conversation about archives from the public to the private sphere.